Castle-and-Moat Network Security Model for Enterprise Business: Is It Worth it?

 • Activity monitoring.
 The all-seeing eye monitors both the inner and outer perimeter, tracking suspicious actions and activity.
 It helps to localize offenders who have penetrated the protection in illegal ways.

 This model is a tangible step forward for the entire cybersecurity sector.
-Moving away from the principles of the castle, it adheres to the paranoid idea that no one and nothing can be trusted.
-Even in a localized environment, there is a danger that should be eliminated with aggressive methods: block, terminate the connection, or even delete the account.
-Similar to the model of a castle with a moat and drawbridge, it is built on seven principles of the zero-trust security model and consists of:
+Moving away from the principles of the castle, it adheres to the extreme idea that no one and nothing can be trusted.
+Even in a localized environment, any danger must be eliminated with aggressive methods: block, terminate the connection, or even delete the account.

 • Initialization.
-The access level is differentiated by the type of account and is distributed by the system with a wide range of filters.
+The access level is differentiated by the account type and distributed by the system with a wide range of filters.
 It includes all standardized security protocols.

 • Infiltration.
 Since there is a risk of relapse at any point in the virtual space, the system localizes each potentially dangerous element and monitors it.